 Roman Utkin

-Roman Utkin specializes in twentieth-century Russian and Russophone poetry, prose, and visual culture.
-He is the author of Charlottengrad: Russian Culture in Weimar Berlin (University of Wisconsin Press, 2023).
-Charlottengrad examines the Russian émigré and exile community that found itself in Berlin in the aftermath of the 1917 Revolution.
-By closely studying the intellectual output of the Russian-speaking émigrés ensconced in Berlin’s Charlottenburg neighborhood, the book reveals a picture of some of the world’s first “stateless” peoples struggling to understand their new identity as emigrants and exiles, balancing their sense of Russianness with their position in a modern, bustling Western city, and navigating their political and personal positionality toward a homeland that was no longer home.
+Roman Utkin specializes in twentieth-century Russian and Soviet poetry, prose, and visual culture.
+He is the author of Charlottengrad: Russian Culture in Weimar Berlin (University of Wisconsin Press, 2023; paperback edition 2024).
+The book's title refers to Berlin’s borough of Charlottenburg, dubbed “Charlottengrad” in the 1920s.
+During this time, Russian refugees from the 1917 revolution and the civil war formed an expatriate community on an unprecedented scale and in doing so, presented the modern problem of statelessness.
+By closely studying the intellectual output of these individuals, the book reveals a picture of some of the world’s first stateless peoples struggling to understand their new identity as emigrants and exiles, balancing their sense of Russianness with their position in a modern, bustling Western city, and navigating their political and personal positionality toward a homeland that was no longer home.
+The book also reorients narratives of the establishment of Soviet culture by focusing on the ideological, aesthetic, and international circumstances that determined Russian literature’s split into Soviet and émigré modalities.
+Charlottengrad has been reviewed in the Times Literary Supplement, Russian Review, German Studies Review, Modern Language Review, Slavonic and East European Review, and Slavic and East European Journal.

 A native speaker of both Tatar and Russian, Roman has served on the board of the Committee on Advocacy for Diversity and Inclusion within the Association for Slavic, East European, and Eurasian Studies.
 He is also a founding member of Q*ASEEES, the Society for the Promotion of LGBTQ Studies in Eastern Europe and Central Asia.

-Roman was educated in Russia and the United States, earning an undergraduate degree in philology at Kazan State University (2007) and a Ph.D. in Slavic languages and literatures at Yale University (2015).
-Prior to joining the Wesleyan faculty, he taught at Davidson College.
+Roman was educated in Russia and the United States, earning an undergraduate degree in philology at Kazan State University and a Ph.D. in Slavic languages and literatures at Yale University.

 Academic Affiliations